+INTERCHANGEABLE DESIGN UNIT (IDU)

+1) Set the IDU onto the Center Braces inside the X-Frame.
+Face the IDU with the Dobby to the right side of the front of the loom.
+Secure the IDU to the X-Frame using the (4) 2" carriage bolts, washers and wing nuts.
+As before, the bolts are inserted from the outside through the X-Frame and through the IDU.
+Tighten all the wing nuts so that the square part of the carriage bolt head sinks into the outside of the X-Frame.
+To make this easier, use a hammer to tap the heads in flush with the legs.

+NOTE: Use a light tap with a hammer on the end of the bolt may be used to help seat the bolt.

+HANGING THE HAR-NESSES ON THE IDU

+HEDDLES:

+YOU HAVE BEEN

+SUPPLIED 800 HEDDLES IN BUNCHES

+OF 100 (8 BUNCHES

+OF 100) ENOUGH FOR

+25 HEDDLES PER

+HARNESS PLUS 200

+EXTRA.
+YOU WILL

+NEED TO DIVIDE

+EACH BUNCH OF 100

+INTO FOUR BUNCHES OF 25 BEFORE

+SLIDING ONTO THE

+HARNESSES.

-INTERCHANGEABLE DESIGN UNIT (IDU) 1) Set the the IDU loom. washer the out all the head si IDU onto the Cross Braces inside the X-Frame.
-Face U with the Dobby to the right side of the front of the Secure the IDU to the X-Frame using (4) carriage bolts, rs and wing nuts.
-As before, the bolts are inserted from side through the X-Frame and through the IDU.
-Tighten wing nuts so that the square part of the carriage bolt nks into the outside of the X-Frame.
-NOTE used to E: Use a help se light tap with a hammer on the end of the bolt may be eat the bolt.
-HANGING THE HAR- NESSES ON THE IDU 2) Review the lay of the ha ranged on their proper p freely over the pulleys a w the lay of the harness cables ensuring that they are ar- on their proper pulleys.
-Cable ends should be hanging over the pulleys and down inside the IDU. a) Insert an Eye Hook Retainer Tube over each harness cable loop and up above the crimped Nico.
-These will be slid back down over the loop once it has been hooked into the harness stick eye hook. b) Lay one harness stick flat on a table or floor with the screw eyes face away.
-Lay a second harness stick be- low so that the eye screws face in the opposite direction of the first harness stick.
-2 Slide the top harness stick through the loop at one end of a 25 heddle bunch, then slide the bottom harness stick through the opposite loop of the heddles bunch.
-Now clip the loops of your heddles it is much easier to cut the loops when your harnesses are off the loom.
+- 2) Review the lay of the harness cables ensuring that they are arranged on their proper pulleys.
+Cable ends should be hanging freely over the pulleys and down inside the IDU. - a) Insert an Eye Hook Retainer Tube over each harness cable loop and up above the crimped Nico.
+These will be slid back down over the loop once it has been hooked into the harness stick eye hook. - b) Lay one harness stick flat on a table or floor with the screw eyes face away.
+Lay a second harness stick below so that the eye screws face in the opposite direction of the first harness stick.

+Slide the top harness stick through the loop at one end of a 25 heddle bunch, then slide the bottom harness stick through the opposite loop of the heddles bunch.
+Now clip the loops of your heddles -- it is much easier to cut the loops when your harnesses are off the loom.
 This assembly is now referred to as the Harness.